freeradical13/freeradical13.github.io/index.md

 Given a frequency of two alleles in a diploid population, the [Hardy-Weinberg Principle][] may be used to predict the corresponding genotypes under random sexual reproduction in the absence of non-genetic pressures.

+### Epigenetics

+[Epigenetics][] is the study of heritable phenotype changes with causes other than changes to the DNA sequence such as methylation of histones on chromatin.

+In some cases called [genomic imprinting][], there may be a difference in gene expression of a heterozygous allele on an autosomal chromosome depending on whether it came from the paternal or maternal chromosome (even though the DNA sequence would be the same in both cases).

 ### Proteomics

 [Proteomics][] is the study of proteins.
 The entire set of proteins expressed by a genome is called a [proteome][].